sunny6/uefi/README.md

-# uefi
+# UEFI Sample Program

-uefi applications and how to
+Using gnu-efi